Article Summary: Historic Sites In North Dakota

 10. North Country National Scenic Trail

-We kick-off our list of the Top 10 Historic Sites In North Dakota with the North Country National Scenic Trail.
+We’re on to our list of the Top 10 Historic Sites In North Dakota.
+And, included among these wonderful sites are not one, but two amazing trails.
+At #10 on our list is the North Country National Scenic Trail.

 The North Country National Scenic Trail provides visitors opportunities from bird watching to backpacking.

 The History Of The North Country National Scenic Trail

 The North Country National Scenic Trail (NCNST) is a network of hiking trails that stretches across seven states in the northern United States.
 The trail was established by the National Trails System Act of 1968 and was officially completed in 1980.

 The NCNST spans over 4,600 miles and passes through diverse landscapes, including forests, wetlands, prairies, and farmlands.
 The trail was created to provide a recreational opportunity for hikers and to promote the preservation of the region’s natural, cultural, and historic resources.